rixx/books.rixx.de/data/reviews/michael-ende/the-neverending-story/index.md

   title: The Neverending Story
 plan:
   date_added: '2015-04-08'
-review:
-  date_read:
-  - 2002-03-01
-  did_not_finish: false
-  rating: 5
 related_books:
 - book: cornelia-funke/inkheart
   text: A more modern and less philosophical take on books that suck you in.
 - book: astrid-lindgren/the-brothers-lionheart
-  text: The books don't have much in common beyond being 70s fantasy for kids, but I loved them at the same time.
+  text: The books don't have much in common beyond being 70s fantasy for kids, but
+    I loved them at the same time.
 - book: c-s-lewis/the-lion-the-witch-and-the-wardrobe
   text: If the Neverending Story didn't have enough moralising for you.
+review:
+  date_read:
+  - 2002-03-01
+  rating: 5
 ---

 Neverending – oh, if only!
 I loved this book as a kid, and there are infinite possibilities for tie-ins (though arguably the book is better off without them).